Fraternity members force dog to drink from beer keg, sparking investigation

 At least two voices in the background can be heard yelling, "Let's go!"

-The video was recorded at an off-campus fraternity house in Hempstead, New York, and posted on Snapchat by an Alpha Epsilon Pi fraternity member over the weekend, students said.
+The video was recorded Saturday at the off-campus fraternity house in Hempstead, New York, and posted on Snapchat by an Alpha Epsilon Pi fraternity member, according to the Society for the Prevention of Cruelty to Animals (SPCA), which is investigating the incident.

+Gary Rogers, a detective with the Nassau County SPCA, said the owner of the Cavalier King Charles Spaniel is a 21-year-old senior at the school.

+Rogers said he saw the dog Monday and it appeared to be in good health.

 A spokeswoman for the university told NBC News on Monday that the behavior seen on the video is "unacceptable" and in violation of its Code of Community Standards.